 What is Sciatica?
 Some Quick Facts

 Finding out how to relieve sciatica will understandably be at the forefront of your mind if you're struggling with it.
 It can be a hugely debilitating and painful condition to live with.
 'Searing pain' is often how our patients describe it here at The House Clinics, Bristol.
-However, Chiropractic treatment is proven to be highly effective in treating the root cause of sciatica and bringing relief for sufferers.
+However, Chiropractic treatment is proven to be highly effective in treating the root cause of sciatica and bringing lasting relief for sufferers.

 "So What is Sciatica and how can it be managed and treated so you can get back to a normal, pain-free life?"

-Sciatica is NOT a specific condition itself, but rather the name that describes a set of symptoms which occur when the sciatic nerve is irritated.
+Sciatica is NOT a specific condition itself, but rather the name that describes a set of symptoms that occur when the sciatic nerve is irritated.
 These symptoms include shooting pain, numbness, and/or weakness that radiates along the sciatic nerve from the lower back (lumbar spine) to the buttocks and leg.
 The medical term for sciatica is lumbar radiculopathy.

 - Sciatica is nerve pain caused by irritation of the sciatic nerve